What is a digital twin

 Digital twins are a disruptive technology that promises to revolutionise the industry and will be fundamental for 4.0 factories.
 But, how will these changes take shape?
 The production of customised pieces that are adapted to customers' demands and specific requirements will lead to greater satisfaction, more efficient processes will result in considerably lower polluting emissions and data analysis and subsequent simulation will enable predictive behaviours to be created that will optimise results.

-With a forecast of 21 billion connected objects in 2020, it is predicted that there will be a similar number of digital twins.
 But will this technology only be relevant to machines or can it have direct applications for human beings?
 In relation to the health sector, for example, digital twins could help create health care plans and increase preventive measures in the face of possible diseases.